claudiajs/claudia-bot-builder/GETTING_STARTED.md

 ### Telegram bot configuration

-For getting a Telegram bot access token - use their [BotFather](https://telegram.me/BotFather) bot for creating bots
+For getting a Telegram bot access token - use their [BotFather](https://telegram.me/BotFather) bot for creating bots.

+Use `--configure-telegram-bot` when deploying with Claudia to configure the access token in your bot.

 ### Skype bot configuration

 For getting Skype bot credentials:

 - Create a Microsoft App and get its App ID and App secret on [Microsoft Apps](https://apps.dev.microsoft.com/)
 - Create the Skype bot and use the App ID and App Secret (Private key) on the [Microsoft My Bots](https://developer.microsoft.com/en-us/skype/bots/manage)
+- Use `--configure-skype-bot` when deploying with Claudia to configure the access details in your bot.

 ### Further information